Hays, Kansas: Libraries

 Hays Public Library, located downtown, is the city's main library.
 Its collection consists of more than 145,000 volumes, and it circulates more than 1.1 million items annually.
 The Library first opened in 1900, expanding into a Carnegie library in 1911, which remained open until its replacement by a larger facility in 1968.
 That facility, in turn, has since been renovated and expanded further, re-opening in 2004.
 A remodel began in 2020 and will be completed in 2021.
 The library offers several services to the public, including computer classes, ESL and literacy tutoring, and programs for adults, teens, and children.
 The Hays Public Library is home to the Dorothy D. Richards Kansas Room, a local history and reference collection consisting of books and resources pertaining to the history of Kansas and the American West.
 The room is named after Dorothy Richards, the library's former director and first Kansas Room Librarian.
 She started the collection by setting aside Kansas related materials behind her desk.
 Today, The Kansas Room offers programs related to history, natural history, and genealogy.
 FHSU's Forsyth Library holds more than 225,000 volumes and serves as a federal depository library.
 In addition to government documents, its special collections include an archive of children's literature and materials relating to regional history and culture.
+The Forsyth Library building, which opened its doors in 1967, is in the beginning stages of a transformational remodel with an estimated completion in 2026.

 Infrastructure

 Transportation

 Interstate 70 and U.S. Route 40 run concurrently southeast-northwest immediately north of Hays.
 U.S. Route 183 runs north–south through Hays, intersecting I-70 immediately north of the city.
 A U.S. 183 bypass route runs around Hays to the west from U.S. 183 immediately south of the city to I-70 northwest of the city.

-Greyhound Lines offers long-distance bus service with a stop in Hays.

 Hays Regional Airport is located just southeast of the city.
 Used primarily for general aviation, it hosts one commercial airline United Express, which offers daily jet service to Denver, Colorado.

 Union Pacific Railroad provides freight rail transport via its Kansas Pacific (KP) line, which runs southeast–northwest through downtown Hays in the southern part of the city.
+As of 2025, the nearest passenger rail station is located in Dodge City, where Amtrak's Southwest Chief stops once daily on a route from Chicago to Los Angeles.

+Greyhound Lines provides intercity bus service via Hays to St. Louis and Denver.
+Limited local bus service is available through Fort Hays State University.
+The university operates the Tiger Transport shuttle service on Wednesdays, Fridays, and Saturdays in the afternoons.

 Utilities

-Water production and distribution, waste water collection and treatment, and sewer maintenance are the responsibility of the city government's Utilities Department.
+Water production and distribution, waste water collection and treatment, and sewer maintenance are the responsibility of the city government's Water Resources Department.
 The government's Public Works Department and several local businesses provide trash removal.
 Midwest Energy, Inc., a regional energy company headquartered in the city, provides both electric power and natural gas service.